Lynda Keane: Early acting career

 She continued her career there starring in the 1960 children's series The Adventures of the Terrible Ten and its sequel The Ten Again in 1963.
 She also guest starred on Bellbird, Hey You and Homicide between 1967 and 1969, appearing on the latter series several times.

 In 1970, she married her childhood sweetheart musician Greg Anderson.
 Keane also began to have a more active career during the 1970s with roles on The Rovers (1970), Number 96 (1972) and several appearances on Division 4 and Matlock Police.

-She played a regular role in serial The Box as Barbie Gray from February 1974 until early 1975.
+She played a regular role in serial The Box as Barbie Gray (later Barbie Cook) from February 1974 until early 1975.
 She had a minor role in the television movie The Hotline (1974) as well as one-time appearances on King's Men (1976) and The Outsiders (1976).

 Talent school

 She began to cut back on acting to concentrate on her career as a producer and acting teacher.
 In 1975, with her husband Greg Anderson, she opened "Gala Productions" and the "Lynda Keane Talent School" a year later.
 Her success with the school would also lead to the Keane Kids Management, the Keane Kids Studio and the Lynda Keane Studios.
 In November 1979, she traveled to New York with a group of her students, whose ages ranged between 8 and 16 years old, where they performed songs, dancing and acting performances to raise money for refugees.
 Keane, according to the Sydney Morning Herald, hoped to raise as much as $50,000.